henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 ## Passcode lock

-It's happened more than once that I forget to enter the passcode after putting on the watch in the morning.
+It's happened more than once that I forget to unlock it with the passcode after putting on the watch in the morning.
 Once, my phone's alarm went off in the other room and I couldn't turn it off from the watch, because it was still locked.
-After unlocking, I still didn't get the option to turn it off.
+After unlocking, I still didn't get the option to turn it off from the watch.
 Not a huge deal, of course, but an inconvenience.

 I wish Apple would make the watch tap you after a while of being locked, so you remember to unlock it.